gsoft-inc/wl-squide/docs/guides/fetch-initial-data.md

 #### `waitForProtectedData`

-To ensure the `AppRouter` component's state wait for the protected data to be ready before rendering the requested route, set the [waitForProtectedData](../reference/routing/appRouter.md#delay-rendering-until-the-public-data-is-ready) property to `true`.
+To ensure the `AppRouter` component wait for the protected data to be ready before rendering the requested route, set the [waitForProtectedData](../reference/routing/appRouter.md#delay-rendering-until-the-public-data-is-ready) property to `true`.

 ### Use the endpoint data